mertia-himanshu/esw-web-app-example/docs/src/main/flows/auth-flow.md

 Scala
 : @@snip [SampleRoute.scala](../../../../backend/src/main/scala/org/tmt/sample/http/SampleRoute.scala) { #add-secured-route }

+@@@note
+tilda (~) is used as a path concatenator in akka dsl.
+You can safely remove it for now.
+However, in the following section of this tutorial we are going to add new routes to this file. you can add it again.
+@@@

 ### Add test for newly added route

 Add test in `SampleRouteTest.scala` for protected route